 Who can see my information?

-Click on the video below to hear a real story about safety and ethics in clinical trials.
+Click on the video below to hear about protecting your information in clinical trials.

 Research staff can see your information.
 These researchers received special training about how to protect your privacy.

 - Sometimes researchers share study details with other researchers.
 These details will not have information that can identify you.